What's the simplest and cheapest kind of water filter you can get? I'd have to say it's the faucet mount water filter.

 Comparison Table: Best Faucet Water Filters

-chlorine, fluoride, germs, cysts, lead, mercury, lindane, atrazine, VOCs & many other contaminants
+chlorine, chloramine germs, cysts, lead, mercury, lindane, atrazine, VOCs & more

 chlorine, sediment, lead, cysts, turbidity, atrazine, lindane, & particulate class I